 Register with a team to be on a team.
 Racing for individual glory can be done with your team car, or if you really want you can register a second car and double your chances of winning.

 Of course there are rules, see them below.

 I like to eat, will there be food at the derby?

 Hey, we’re Masons here, so of course food is a part of our life.
-What the menu will be is yet to be determined along with any costs.
+There will be a pancake breakfast the morning of the derby.
+Cost of the breakfast is a donation.

 What are call out races?

-A call out race is when someone challenges a person to a one-on-one race to see who has the faster car on a single run.
-The entree fee for a call out race is $5 per racer, the winner of the race gets their fee back along with bragging rights.
-The loser’s money is donated to Paragon Lodge.
+A call out race is when someone challenges a person to a one-on-one race (or 3 racers against each other) to see who has the faster car on a single run.
+We ask that for each racer in a call out a $1 donation to Paragon be made.